Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 ```

 ### Enable the Hyper-V role on your Azure Stack HCI Node ###
-There is an existing bug when running Azure Stack HCI within a nested virtualization configuration, specifically, when trying to enable the Hyper-V role within a running instance of Azure Stack HCI, on a **Generation 2 Hyper-V VM**.
-To workaround this, you can run the following PowerShell command to fix this issue.
+There is an existing bug when running Azure Stack HCI within a nested virtualization configuration, specifically, when trying to enable the Hyper-V role within a running instance of Azure Stack HCI, inside a **Generation 2 Hyper-V VM**.
+To workaround this, if you're running on a Windows 10 Hyper-V host, you should have deployed a **Generation 1 VM** [earlier](#create-the-azshcinode01-vm-using-powershell), however for a Windows Server Hyper-V host, you can run the following PowerShell command to fix this issue.

 ```powershell
 $VM = Get-VM -Name $nodeName